DauntlessReset/my-development-wiki/git/page.md

 ### ```git init```

 Initialise a Git repository in the current working directory.
+This is the first command you run when started a Git repo.

 ### ```git status```